LucasDelfino92/morrowindsharp/internallogic.md

 1. The following records must be deleted from the plugin using TESAME:
     - NPC - **severa magia**.
-2. [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) to know how to delete records using TESAME.
+2. [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) on how to delete records using TESAME.

 None of these mods' plugins will conflict with one another anymore.